michael2012z/BitBible/markdown/KJV/files/Exod.md

 4. Dan, and Naphtali, Gad, and Asher.

-5. And all the souls that came out of the loins of Jacob were seventy souls: for Joseph was in Egypt already.loins: Heb. thigh
+5. And all the souls that came out of the loins of Jacob were seventy souls: for Joseph was in Egypt already.

 6. And Joseph died, and all his brethren, and all that generation.